cirodri16/EE282/Homework2.md

 cd ../
 mkdir experiments
 ```
+### Question 1 Comments:
+This was very well done, the only issue is that anytime you specify "/" before anything while traversing or modifying directories, you are stating to start in the root directory, which is typically a big nono and can lead to massive system failure if you are the owner of the linux computer. typically you want to do ~ or use / when you are indeed accessing the directory (this is using the full path).
+It is generally recommended to not use full paths but instead relational paths from within your current working directory. i.e. if you are in /homedirectory and you want to create /homedirectory/class you would simply do mkdir class while working in the /homedirectory.
+This also makes code much more reusable as you do not have to constantly update static paths in your scripts when reusing them, and instead can be used in any working directory as long as the directory where the copy of your script is located, contains the required files for it to run on.

 ## Exercise 2
 Ask a question that requires a student to understand the difference between accessing a column in a matrix with numeric indices versus accessing a column in a data frame with numeric indices.
 Your question should require an answer comparing the following: mymatrix[,1] vs. mydf[,1] vs. mydf[1] vs. mydf[[1]].